Examining History

 Deepening Understanding

-Our broad range of topics has, we hope, been like a giant jigsaw puzzle, with links between facts and ideas gradually fitting together to create a clearer picture of how we have arrived at where we are today.
+Our broad range of topics has, we hope, been like a giant jigsaw puzzle, with links between facts and ideas that gradually fit together to create a clearer picture of how we have arrived at where we are today.
 We hope we have encouraged our participants to read notable books that fill in gaps of knowledge and deepen understanding.

 How to Join